It’s not going to be easy, especially at first, but you can get through it.

 Tips for Moving On (Yes, You Can!)

 - Try not to focus on how unfair it seems, who did what and what happened.
 You survived and that makes you a winner.
 Where you’ve been isn’t as important as where you are going.
-Keep your head up, forgive, let go and trust that the best is yet to come.

 - Try talking to a professional counselor or therapist.
 They are there to help, not judge.
 Ask your doctor or health care provider about the best options for your situation.
 If you don’t have a doctor or insurance, you can get help at a health center near you.

 - Think about what you can learn.
 How can the experience help you move forward?

 - Find time to do things that you can feel great about doing.
 Maybe you like shopping, going to concerts, traveling, writing, going for walks, painting, drawing, singing, dancing, cooking, volunteering, helping other people or animals.
 Always wanted to do something?
 It’s never too late.
 Start planning or working on it little by little each day.
 It can be done.

 - Remember that your life matters.
 Nobody is perfect.
 No matter how many mistakes you make, what people say, or even how you may feel about yourself, you are important and everything you do counts.
 You do make a difference.